Neuqua Valley High School: Facilities

 The school's athletic facilities include one 8-lane, 25-yard indoor swimming pool that is 13 feet deep at the start and 9 feet deep at the turn, with a side diving well with two boards, and a small 3-lane 20-yard wading/warm-up pool.
 The Main Campus has three gymnasiums and a weight room.
 Two of these have three full-sized basketball courts each, and one is used for gymnastics.
 The Birkett Freshman Center has two gymnasiums, a weight room, and a rock climbing wall (given as a senior class gift in 2003).
 There is also a fully equipped weight room, a wrestling room, a football field enclosed by a 400-meter recycled rubber running track and a soccer stadium.
 The school also has more than 10 sound rooms.

-Activities

-The school sponsors numerous extracurricular clubs and organizations ranging from arts and academic to cultural and special interest.
-While an entire list can be found at nvhs.ipsd.org, the following are the most notable in terms of being chapters of a larger national movement: